L-Goncalves/Notes-of-NodeJS-under-the-hood/README.md

-# NodeJS under the hood.
+# Notes of NodeJS under the hood.
 ## This is my trajectory in understanding NodeJS under the hood.

 Many people know how to use those tools nowadays but they don't understand how those tools work under the hood.